wende/elchemy/roadmap/INTEROP.md

 ## Calling Elixir

-To call elixir from Elchemy you need to define a foreing function interface.
+To call elixir from Elchemy you need to define a foreign function interface.
 To do that you can use `ffi` [special syntax (?)](SPECIAL_SYNTAX.md)

 `ffi` requires the function to have a very specific format, which is: